Reading Data into R with readr

 Viewing metadata before importing

-for .txt files (among others).
+spec_csvfor .csv and .tsv files.spec_delimfor .txt files (among others).

 # Specifications of chickwts